diging-training/rse-fundamentals-book/git/git.md

 ![Centralized Version Control](./imgs/centralized-vs.png)

 In a distributed version control system (like Git), every developer who works with the code has a full copy of the complete version history (of the repository).
 And there can be several different repositories, developers submit to and pull from.
 A distribributed version control system has the benefit that there are multiple backups of the code by design.
-Basically, every developer who works on the code has a backup and should all the servers that host the remote copy of the code go up in flames, there is still a decent change that there exists another copy of the cope on a developer's machine.
+Basically, every developer who works on the code has a backup and should all the servers that host the remote copy of the code go up in flames, there is still a decent change that there exists another copy of the code on a developer's machine.

 ![Distributed Version Control](./imgs/distributed-vs.png)